ChiefChingu/ideagogo/TEST.md

 ## Features
 Most of the features are covered by the test of user stories.
 Remaining features are tested individually and work as intended.

+## Known error(s)
+There is one issue I cannot fix.
+In Vivaldi on a real mobile device (Galaxy S10) the date added and submitted by are glitched.
+[See this screenshot](https://github.com/ChiefChingu/ideagogo/blob/master/Screenshot_20200725-110113_Vivaldi.jpg)